 Supplì al Telefono

-Supplì al telefono is a testament to mastery in simplicity: the interplay between the al dente rice, the mozzarella that melts into golden strands, and the delicate balance of umami and acidity in the tomato sauce makes each bite a unique experience.
-The combination of meat, chicken livers, and dried mushrooms, combined with a touch of wine and Grana Padano, creates a rich but never heavy base, perfect for an authentic and comforting meal.
+Supplì al telefono is a testament to mastery in simplicity: the interplay between the al dente rice and the golden, melted mozzarella makes each bite unique.
+The combination of meat, chicken livers, and dried mushrooms creates a rich but not heavy base, perfect for an authentic and comforting meal.

 Instructions